youngboy/engine-docs/source/setup-lambda.md

 8. `frontend.port` : The port the proxy should bind to.
 9. `frontend.graphqlPaths` : The paths on which your app serves GraphQL.
 This defaults to `["/graphql"]`.

-5For full configuration details see [Proxy config](proxy-config.html).
+For full configuration details see [Proxy config](proxy-config.html).

 <h3 id="run-the-proxy" title="Run the Proxy">2.3 Run the Proxy (Docker Container)</h3>